Sandwich Prep Tables

 Doors vs. Drawers

-The second factor to consider is whether you will need a table with drawers or doors on the front.
-Regardless of your preference, both types will have a top section with a lid that is designed to hold food pans.
-Units with doors have a refrigeration cavity very similar to reach-in equipment measured in cubic feet, complete with shelves that can hold a wide variety of foods.
-Units with drawers generally come with less refrigeration space, but each drawer is laid out to hold more food pans filled with ingredients, making them easier to access and swap out with empty pans from the top storage area.
-There are also prep tables made with combinations of doors and drawers for greater versatility.
+The second factor to consider is whether you will need a sandwich prep table with drawers or doors on the front.
+Regardless of your preference, both types of sandwich prep tables will have a top section with a lid that is designed to hold food pans.
+Sandwich prep tables with doors have a refrigeration cavity very similar to reach-in equipment measured in cubic feet, complete with shelves that can hold a wide variety of foods.
+Sandwich prep units with drawers generally come with less refrigeration space, but each drawer is laid out to hold more food pans filled with ingredients, making them easier to access and swap out with empty pans from the top storage area.
+There are also sandwich prep tables made with combinations of doors and drawers for greater versatility.

 It's important to remember that doors and drawers may complicate the routines of more compact kitchens, depending on where you place the unit.
 Doors usually close automatically, but drawers typically do not.
 It's more difficult to close drawers when a passing cook or server has their hands full, which can be a distraction in your kitchen.
 On the other hand, longer doors may not open all the way in more compact areas, which would make drawers a better option.